SBRCNottingham/gsmodutils/docs/index.rst

     $ pip install gsmodutils

-Alternatively, install a developement version using a virtual environment
+Alternatively, install a development version using a virtual environment

 .. code-block:: guess